Chris Taylor Player Props: Dodgers vs. Rockies

 - Taylor is batting .215 with nine doubles, a triple, 12 home runs and 26 walks.

-- Taylor has driven in a run in 22 games this season (27.5%), including 10 games with more than one RBI (12.5%).
-He has also driven home three or more of his team's runs in three contests.
+- In 27.5% of his games this season, Taylor has driven in at least one run.
+In 10 of those games (12.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 - In 35.0% of his games this year, he has scored at least once.
 And he's had six games with multiple runs (7.5%).